Chart Color Schemes

 Recent residential development output has been above average within Bayswater when compared nationally

-This supply has met or exceeded demand, providing increased buyer choice and supporting potential population growth above projections.
-The average construction cost of new properties is $312,000, aligning with broader regional development trends.
-In the current financial year, Bayswater has recorded $51.6 million in commercial development approvals, indicating strong local business investment.
-Compared to Greater Melbourne, Bayswater's construction activity is 32.0% higher per person over the past five years, maintaining good buyer choice and supporting existing property values.
-The new developments consist of 36.0% detached houses and 64.0% townhouses or apartments, marking a significant shift from the current housing pattern of 62.0% houses.
+This suggests that supply is meeting or exceeding demand, providing greater buyer choice and supporting potential population growth above projections.
+New properties are being constructed at an average value of $312,000, aligning with broader regional development trends.
+In the current financial year, $51.6 million in commercial development approvals have been recorded, indicating robust local business investment.
+Compared to Greater Melbourne, Bayswater has experienced elevated construction activity, with a 32.0% increase per person over the past five years.
+This maintains good buyer choice while supporting existing property values.

 Frequently Asked Questions - Development